 If after reading the below you aren't sure if our backup solutions will work on your preferred platform, we encourage you to give it a try at no cost with a 250 GB 21 day trial.

 If we don't support your favorite platform, please let us know.
 If there is enough interest then we'll add it.

-We fully test each release on Windows 7 (32 and 64 bits) and 10 (64 bits).
+We fully test each release on Windows 7 (32 and 64 bits), Windows 10 (64 bits) and Windows 11.
 Additionally we perform a spot check on 8.1 (64 bits).
 These are the Windows versions for which we provide official support.

 We regularly receive reports of One and Groups running fine on Windows Server, SBS, and WHS versions 2008 and later, Vista, 8, and on the 32 bit versions of 8.1 and 10.
 We do not however test on them and so cannot offer advanced troubleshooting for them.

 The One and Groups installers are for PC hardware (x86, both 32 and 64 bits).
 We do not have Windows installers for other hardware platforms.

 Windows XP is not supported, nor are portable installations (e.g. installed to a USB memory stick).

 We fully test each release on MacOS 10.9-10.12, 10.13 (uses a different installer), 10.14, MacOS 13 (Ventura) and perform a spot check on 11.0 Big Sur and 10.15 Catalina.
 These are the versions for which we provide official support.
 If you now use 10.13 High Sierra you will want to read our article discussing the changes that it brings.
 If you are considering upgrading to 10.14 Mojave, please see our article about Mojave support.